vadzimk/bas/README.md

 export PORT=3001
 npm run start

-# separate script for manual testing of selectors, not part of the application
+# a separate script for manual testing of selectors, not part of the application
 python -m bas_app.scraper.man
 ```